Massipssa/Docs/bgd/spark/pres.md

   - Having many partitions doesn't mean more performance
     - Partition <=> task, so, many partitions will the increase the execution time because it requires a lot of time for creating, scheduling and manging task by spark scheduler
-    - A lot of partition leads a huge flow between driver and executor
+    - A lot of partition leads to huge flow between driver and executor (Increase IO.
+Well known Small files issue in HDFS that saturates INodes tables)
-    - Empty partition takes time to compute
+    - Empty partitions take time to compute
   - A few number of partition
     - Idle nodes
     - Data skew issue
+  - Recommandation:
-  - Recommandation 2x or 3x number of vcores
+    -   2x or 3x number of vcores
     - 100 ms to computes a partition **(benchmark have been done on machines with average capacities)**
   - Example:  file of 10KB in 20 partitions

   ```java